microsoft/DirectXTK/Readme.txt

 to trim off any mipmap levels larger than the minimum required size for the given device Feature Level and retry.
 Note this requires the .dds file contains mipmaps to retry with a smaller size.

+If a Direct3D 11 context is provided and a shader resource view is requested (i.e. textureView is non-null), then the texture will be created to support auto-generated mipmaps and will have GenerateMips called on it before returning.
+If no context is provided (i.e. d3dContext is null) or the pixel format is unsupported for auto-gen mips by the current device, then the resulting texture will have only a single level.

 DDSTextureLoader will load BGR 5:6:5 and BGRA 5:5:5:1 DDS files, but these formats will fail to create on a system with DirectX 11.0 Runtime.
 The DXGI 1.2 version of